lennart/studies-comma-aka/README.md

 I [algorithmically cut](scape.rb) the field recording into onset detected samples
 and organized them by length into groups.
 Each sample group was sorted by pitch, ascending.

-The idea is to play with the material­the sample library­one time and without knowing which samples were where
+The idea is to play with the material—the sample library—one time and without knowing which samples were where
 i.e. I did not know beforehand what samples appear in the `00-00` (shorter than 100ms) group.

 ### study four